-Martin Luther King Day Service set for Farmington
+Martin Luther King Day service set for Farmington

-Farmington Area Ecumenical Ministries will hold Martin Luther King Day Service at noon Monday, Jan.
+Farmington Area Ecumenical Ministries will hold a Martin Luther King Day service at noon Monday, Jan.
 18, at Old South Church, 235 Main St. in Farmington, via Zoom.

 The service also will be streamed to Facebook and available on YouTube.